 With Android 6.0 Google launched a new Google Now service so it only makes sense that the Google Now launcher page is only available on devices running Android 6.0 and above.
 Even then, the launcher needs to add the feature, and then it needs to be a system app.
 But now that Nova Launcher has added the much-demanded feature with the help of the Nova Google Companion app, you can get the functionality on any Android device without root.
 You’ll need to sign up for the Nova Launcher beta program because the companion app requires at least Nova Launcher 5.3 beta-1 to work.

 Go into Nova Settings and swipe down until you see the Google Now option.
 Activate the Google Now Page setting.

-If you’re not a fan of Nova and prefer the bare bones simplicity of the stock Android Launcher from Google, you can have that too.
-We recently covered a the Lawnchair Launcher which had all Pixel Launcher features, including the Google Now pane.
+If you’re not a fan of Nova and prefer the bare-bones simplicity of the stock Android Launcher from Google, you can have that too.
+We recently covered the Lawnchair Launcher which had all Pixel Launcher features, including the Google Now pane.

 Don’t miss: Use Gestures to Simplify Your Android Experience

 What works in favor of Nova Launcher here though is the fact that it works on all Android devices running Android 5.0 Lollipop and above.

 DPI or dots per inch are what decide the amount of information you can see on your 5.5-inch screen at a given time.
 The more dots per inch, the more content can be fit onto the screen, but that also means everything will be smaller.
 With today’s smartphones packing in 2k and 4k screens there are a lot of pixels on the display.
 These are seldom used to fit in more content but to make texts and images look crisper.
 If that sounds like wasted potential to you, you probably aren’t alone.